mathbruyen/kissingturtles-handson/slides/canvas.md

 In practice we usually reuse a lot images and reloading it every time is costly, so the best is to keep a reference to the image (given that it is not a memory leak).

 An image can only be drawn horizontally, so referential transformations comes to help for rotating it.

+## How to animate

+The animation algorithm is very simple: the keep the origin and destination coordinates and draw all items as if they partially moved to the end using a linear transition.
+There are other transitions like the ones specified for [CSS transitions](http://dev.w3.org/csswg/css3-transitions/#transition-timing-function-property).

+For each frame we compute the progress ranging from 0 at the beginning to 1 at the end, and we compute the weighed average of origin and destination coordinates.